telerik/kendo-ui-builder/docs/components/editor.md

 # Editor

-The Kendo UI Editor is part of the Navigation components which the Builder supports.
+The Kendo UI Editor is part of the Editors components which the Builder supports.

 ## Usage

-* Detects user interaction and triggers a corresponding event.
+* Allows users to edit HTML content in a what-you-see-is-what-you-get way.
-* Enables you to display an icon from the Kendo UI theme sprite.
+* Provides configuration options for editing and formatting its content such as text formatting, hyperlinks, lists, and image handling.

 ## Preview